abilian/abilian-developer-guide/python.rst

 The major deviation is that we prefer our indentation to be 2 spaces instead of 4.

-I have tried the three main code checkers out there (pep8, PyFlakes and PyLint) but haven't found them very useful, except to track trivial issues.
+We've been using automated code checkers (pep8, PyFlakes and PyLint) with appropriate settings to ensure that deviations from the coding standard, as well as some non-stylistic issues, are detected.

+We plan to use Git commit hooks to ensure that every new commit in the future fully respects these standards.

 Python 2 vs. Python 3